kdoore/1335GitBook/slider_controller.md

 ```

 ###Slider, Base-Class
-The code above has some serious limitations, we can only create a single slider, it's
+The Simple Slider code above has some serious limitations: we can only create a single slider, where it's position and size are fixed.
+How can we define a Slider base class that allows us to create a slider of any size, at any position, that allows selection of values within any range?
+The map( ) function will allow us to define a more generalized Slider base class.

 ```
 class Slider{
   int x, y, w, h;